-Spicy Nugget: In Marketing, Test Everything
+Spicy Nugget: In Digital Marketing, Test Everything

 “Just because you tested something once doesn’t mean you discovered a new Law of Physics.
 Don’t get cocky and equate a win with a rule that works under any and every circumstance.
 You don’t have the next Nobel Prize in the bag just yet!

 -Adam A. Sene, CEO

 When it comes to marketing campaigns, test everything: special offers, landing pages, keywords, creatives, all of it.
 Nothing is certain until tested.
 Even then it may only be certain for that specific set of variables.

 Offer A worked and Offer B worked, but both offers together in the same ad may create confusion.